openforis/sepal-doc/docs/source/cli/ofgt.rst

 NAME
 ####

-oft-trim-maks.bash - This script makes a 0/1 mask of a 6 or 7 band (Landsat) image.
+:code:`oft-trim-maks.bash` - This script makes a 0/1 mask of a 6 or 7 band (Landsat) image.

 SYNOPSIS
 ########